5th September, 2024

 the legal obligation to safeguard others from harm while they are in your care, using your services, or exposed to your activities.

-So both a duty of care (civil law) and health and safety laws (criminal law) apply.
 A breach under the duty of care can mean a claim for compensation by the injured person.
-And it can also mean enforcement or prosecution from the HSE (or enforcing authority) for a beach of health and safety laws.
+It can also mean enforcement or prosecution from the HSE (or enforcing authority) for a beach of health and safety laws.

 Under civil law, if someone has been injured or made ill through your negligence as an employer, they may be able to make a compensation claim against you.
 You can also be found liable if someone who works for you has been negligent and caused harm to someone else.